Bianca Jackson: Departure (1999)

-The character was featured in various other storylines, including a close friendship with her childhood friend Tiffany Raymond (Martine McCutcheon); a feud with Tiffany's volatile husband Grant Mitchell (Ross Kemp); a tug-of-love for Ricky's affections with his first wife and Grant's younger sister Sam (Danniella Westbrook); a one-night stand with Lenny Wallace (Des Coleman), causing a sexually transmitted disease scare; and coping with Tiffany's death.
+The character was featured in various other storylines, including a close friendship with her childhood friend, Tiffany Mitchell (Martine McCutcheon); a feud with Tiffany's volatile husband, Grant Mitchell (Ross Kemp); a tug-of-love for Ricky's affections with his first wife and Grant's younger sister, Sam (Danniella Westbrook); a one-night stand with Lenny Wallace (Des Coleman), causing a sexually transmitted disease scare; and coping with Tiffany's death.
 In November 1998, the BBC announced that Patsy Palmer had decided to leave EastEnders to spend more time with her family.
 The BBC said that Bianca would not be killed off, and a spokesman commented: "Bianca has always been an amazingly powerful character and the door is open to her if she wants to return in the future.
 She has been fantastic in the years she has been in EastEnders and we will miss her."
 Palmer was one of several high-profile EastEnders stars to announce their departures that year; McCutcheon and Kemp also decided to leave, and Gillian Taylforth left the serial in 1998 after 13 years playing Kathy Beale.
 The BBC said, "no-one is bigger than the show, which is doing extremely well at the moment.
 We will send her off with all our very best wishes."
 Richard Stokes, EastEnders series editor and producer of Palmer's exit storyline commented, "you don't expect people to stay here for ever.
 But it's a double-edged sword.
 Yes, it's a shame when a well-loved character announces they're going, but the flipside is that it provides us with the space to do the best possible story.
 If someone is going, you can up the stakes.
 The whole of Bianca's story was developed once we knew she was going to go."